 ALEX & KELLY’S BEACH ELOPEMENT STORY

-I began planning a wedding.
+I began planning a traditional wedding.
 Soon after, I realized I did not want a traditional wedding.
-Alex bought me wedding magazines, I wrote a guests list, knew who’d i’d hire as our photographer, picked out the venue and caterer, and EVEN BOUGHT A DRESS.
-(Yes, as soon as we got back from Colorado, I made a bridal appointment with Anthropologie, I mean, have you seen their dresses?)
+Alex bought me wedding magazines, I wrote a guests list, knew who’d I’d hire as our photographer, picked out the venue and caterer, and EVEN BOUGHT A DRESS.
+(Yes, as soon as we got back from Colorado, I made a bridal appointment with BHLDN, I mean, have you seen their dresses?)
 Knowing my heart just wasn’t in it, I never put any deposits down on any of the vendors I looked at.
 I then started dreaming of a backyard wedding.
-At my parents house, we could get a small tent, the guest list was now down to 45 people.
+At my parents’ house, we could get a small tent, the guest list was now down to 45 people.
 I still hated the idea of walking down an aisle in front of an audience.
 Then my head started to spin while researching tent and chair vendors.
-I still don’t understand why it costs so much money to rent fold up chairs for less than 24 hours.
+A quick tip: Don’t tell vendors what you’re renting is for a wedding, the price automatically increases!
 Even when trying to keep it simple, the dollars were adding up.
-The whole thing just felt like a huge party, a production that did not represent me or Alex in the slightest.
+The whole thing just felt like a huge party for everyone else.
+It felt like a production that did not represent Alex and me in the slightest.

 I put the wedding planning on hold… because I knew that what was being planned was not what I wanted for our wedding day.